jundalisay/superb/content/en/research/constitutions/ph/1973/article-09.md

 ---
-title: BATASANG PAMBANSA
+title: Batasang Pambansa
-date: 2022-01-31
+date: 2022-01-22
-heading: Article 9 of the 1973 Constitution Simplified
+heading: Article 9
 # date: 1899-01-19
 description: "The Legislative power shall be vested in a Batasang Pambansa."
 image: "/graphics/1973.jpg"
-linkb: "/research/constitutions/ph/1973/article-08"
-linkbtext: "article-08"
-linkf: "/research/constitutions/ph/1973/article-11"
-linkftext: "article-11"
-icon: /icons/sun.png
+icon: /flags/ph.png
 ---

-Article IX

-THE PRIME MINISTER, THE CABINET AND THE EXECUTIVE COMMITTEE
+## Article 9: The Prime Minister, The Cabinet And The Executive Committee

 Section 1 There shall be a Cabinet which shall be composed of Ministers with or without portfolio appointed by the President.
 At least a majority of the Members of the Cabinet who are heads of ministries shall come from the Regional Representatives of the Batasang Pambansa.